Web-Components-in-Space/pose-capture/STEPS.md

 As we add these events, we can add a couple listeners on our demo page and see this in action.

+It would also be nice to demo our webcam, so we'll add a little checkbox to turn on or off the 'useCamera' property and attribute.

 We'll finish this step up there, but before we do, you may notice your IDE flagging a few new files as untracked by git.
 The Lit template has compiled our Typescript and dumped them in the root of our project.

 This is interesting!
-When we publish our project, this template is having us deliver these transpiled files at the root.
+When we publish our project, this template is having us build out these transpiled files at the root.
 Eventually we'll add an index.js as well to make consumption easier.